twit96/PharaohsPhury_Phaser3/assets/sources.md

 # Tilemaps
 Location: '../assets/tilemaps/'

 There are 9 tilemaps in total for our game: A tutorial tilemap, 7 level tilemaps, and a final boss tilemap.
-We created each of these using the [Tiled Map Editing Software] (https://www.mapeditor.org/).
+We created each of these using the [Tiled Map Editing Software](https://www.mapeditor.org/).